fastify/fastify-swagger/README.md

 })
 ```

-If both a global and a local transform function is available for an endpoint, the endpoint-specific transform function will be used.
+If both global and local transform functions are available for an endpoint, the endpoint-specific transform function is used.

-The local transform function can be useful if you:

-- want to add additional information to a specific endpoint
+The local transform function is useful for adding information to a specific endpoint, applying different transformations, or ignoring the global transform function.
-- have an endpoint that requires a different transformation from other endpoints
-- want to entirely ignore the global transform function for one endpoint

-The endpoint-specific transform can be used to "disable" the global transform function by passing in `false` instead of a function.
+The global transform function can be disabled by passing `false` instead of a function.

 <a name="register.options.transformObject"></a>
 #### Transform Object